obi1kenobi/trustfall/docs/docs/language_reference/querying/filter.md

 Here we would only select vertices where the `name` property isn't `null`.
 Naturally, there's a limited number of useful filters where the only input is the property in question.
 For the other operations where the property is compared against some input you need to either provide a query variable or a tagged value.
-Currently, constant literals are not valid arguments into a filter directive.
+Currently, literal values like `3` or `"hi"` are not valid arguments into a filter directive — they have to be passed in via variables instead.

 Filters don't have logical operators, instead you can apply multiple directives to a property.
 Below is a toy example using the null checking filters.
 The following